-When using graphic overlay images with Wowza Transcoder, certain requirements must be met so that the overlays are to the highest possible standard.
+When using graphic overlay images with the Transcoder in Wowza Streaming Engine™ media server software, certain requirements must be met so that the overlays are of the highest possible standard.
 This article outlines these requirements.

 - The file format of the overlay images must be GIF, JPEG, PNG, or BMP and must be an RGB type image.